InvictusNavarchus/get-ip/README.md

 The API extracts the client's IP address by checking the following sources in order:

 1. `X-Forwarded-For` header (common with load balancers and proxies)
 2. `X-Real-IP` header (used by some reverse proxies)
 3. Connection remote address (direct connection)

+The API intelligently detects and categorizes IP addresses as IPv4 or IPv6:

+- **IPv4 Detection**: Uses regex pattern matching for standard IPv4 format (xxx.xxx.xxx.xxx)
+- **IPv6 Detection**: Handles various IPv6 formats including compressed notation (::1, ::ffff:, etc.)
+- **Dual Stack Support**: When both IPv4 and IPv6 are available, both are returned
+- **Primary IP Selection**: The first valid IP found becomes the primary IP address

-This ensures accurate IP detection even when the API is behind proxies or load balancers.
+This ensures accurate IP detection even when the API is behind proxies or load balancers, and provides comprehensive support for both IP protocol versions.

 ## License